aaltam6/aaltam6/README.md

 <h3 align="center">About Me:</h3>

 <p>
 <h3 align="left">I am a 22-year-old recent graduate of Louisiana State University.
+Living in Houston, Texas.</h3>

-I am seeking both full-time work and post-graduate education opportunities.
-I enjoy Python for its flexibility and slick syntax though my first language was actually C++.
-I have experience developing MySQL Relational Databases, Web Applications with Flask, performing simple data analytics with Pandas and Numpy and architecting cloud solutions on AWS.</h3>
+<h3 align="left"> I enjoy writing in Python the most though the first language I learned to develop in was C. I have experience developing MySQL Relational Databases, Web Applications with Flask, performing simple data analytics with Pandas and Numpy, and architecting cloud solutions on AWS.
+I am currently looking to pursue a graduate degree in Computer Science or Engineering.

-<h3 align="left">I enjoy riding and restoring classic motorcycles, I currently own a 1984 Honda Ascot VT500FT.</h3>
+<h3 align="left">I enjoy riding and restoring classic motorcycles, I currently own a 1984 Honda Ascot VT500FT.
+I also love college football, stemming from my time at LSU.</h3>
 </p>